 Michael is a barrister specialising in employment law.
 Michael has practised in employment law for over 18 years, previously working in major NZ firms.
 Michael has a keen interest in football, and coaches and referees youth football

 Isabella Tedcastle was the driving force behind the establishment of the Eastern Bays Hospice Trust Board in 1992.
 She has served on the Hospices of Auckland executive as the Eastern Bays representative.
 She regularly volunteers at the Dove Shop, a second-hand shop she helped to establish to raise funds for Dove House, where she voluntarily works as a bereavement group facilitator.
 She recently received Plunket’s 30-year Long Service Award for her work for the Auckland East Branch and the Auckland Area Society of volunteer committees.
 Since 1983, Isabella has been part of the National Council of Women Auckland Branch and is also part of the Committee of Pacific Women’s Watch.

 The Eastern Bays Hospice (Dove Hospice) Foundation was created in December 2001 to provide a focus on the management of the Hospice’s investments separately from the management of the Hospice operations.

 During the time of the Foundation, the investment portfolio has continued to grow significantly.
-It is important that it continues to grow so that Dove House can operate worry free, knowing that the Foundation is there to support in emergency situations.
+It is important that it continues to grow so that Dove House can operate worry-free, knowing that the Foundation is there to support its services in emergency situations.